-Winter is a great time for a party.
-Going out might not be super appealing, but we’ve got plenty of reasons to socialize coming up with the Super Bowl and the Oscars.
-But the real reason for all of these parties, if you ask me, is snack food.
-Whether it’s fancy hors d’oeuvres or chips and dip, party foods make the party.
+Winter is a great time for snack plates.
+Going out might not be super appealing, and the holidays are now in our rearview mirror, but there are still some fun reasons to socialize coming up with the Super Bowl so many movies being released straight to on-demand.
+But, do you really need a reason to rock some snack food?
+Whether it’s fancy hors d’oeuvres or chips and dip, party foods are a fun way to make a Friday night feel festive.
 And cider is amazing with party foods.

-I want to take you through several of my favorite party foods and awesome cider pairings.
+I want to take you through several of my favorite snacky foods and awesome cider pairings.
 I’ve done it with a little bit of a twist!
 I’ve paired different party dishes together in a friendly head-to-head competition: Casual vs. Fancy.
-The casual snacks might be better for game day, and the fancy ones for a Hollywood-level soiree, but feel free to serve them when and wherever you please!
+The casual snacks might be better for game day, and the fancy ones for a Hollywood premier, but feel free to serve them when and wherever you please!

 Ready to get started!
 Our first pairing in the ring is: